vitst/dissolCases/README.md

     C.ogv shows blockMesh generated solution (left) vs cfMesh (right) Script to make stl files not nesessary - requires genBlockMeshDict scripts

+dissolCircSHM: commits acfa34a/f21ab74
+    Dissolution of a circle in a Hele-Shaw Cell - snappyHexMesh grid Illustrates meshing and remeshing with snappyHexMesh
+    New names for scripts and 0org (Zero)
+    Comparisons with blockMesh grid in results directory

 * cylinder